Henrique-Bidarte/sb3-gymnasium-samples/README.md

 The implementation of the agents in this project was a success for various models and environments.
 Especially Atari environments with their endless range of game samples.
 Although not all agents were insightful in all environments, some were particularly impressive.

-The use of vectorized environments was particularly useful for training models in multiple parallel environments, greatly speeding up learning.
+The use of vectorized environments was very useful for training models in multiple parallel environments, greatly speeding up learning.

 ![BreakOut](https://github.com/Henrique-Bidarte/sb3-gymnasium-samples/assets/134324510/663e0479-c4e5-4935-8df3-706aff8233d7)